marcpalumbo/Great_Resignation_Analysis/technology.md

 Postgress is the database we intend to use, and we will integrate Tableau to display the data.

 ## Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is___.
 To answer the question, "What industries will be affected in the future?", we will integrate plotly and geomapping.

 ## Dashboard
 In addition to using Tableau, we will use matplotlib to formulate graphs and visualizations.